Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Phyllis volunteers with the High Guads Restoration Project, an initiative with the National Speleological Society to monitor, restore, and create designated travel routes in these caves.
 That means gently washing and brushing dirt and footprints from formations, marking routes with flagging, and if possible, physically reconnecting broken formations.
 There is little water in the cave and existing pools are delicate, so volunteers haul in dozens of 2-liter bottles of clean water two miles to the cave entrance, through the tight crawls, and down the vertical drop.
 It’s physically exhausting and tedious work, the results of which are only seen by a handful of people a year who visit this part of the cave.

 We’ve been underground for a few hours now and stop to rest.
 Our packs contain everything we’d need to survive several days in case of an emergency, including extra lights and batteries, food, water, clothing layers, and our climbing gear.
 We’re also prepared to pack out absolutely everything we bring, including our own human waste.
-Leave no trace means exactly that.
+That’s what environmentally responsible caving looks like.

 Phyllis pulls out a can of cold raviolis for a snack and looks on skeptically as we unfold a tarp and prepare to boil water for some Mountain House meals.
 She’s into a piece of jerky by the time we pass around a warm pouch of Mountain House and offer her a steamy bite.
 Freeze-dried meals are a strange and new concept for Phyllis, but she takes a bite and her eyes light up with delight.
 “Oh, this is GOOD!” she exclaims with surprise, and we all laugh as she digs into the pouch on the second pass around.
 Caving is generally a pretty uncomfortable activity, and simple comforts like a hot meal hold great reverence in the dark and the dirt.
 I bet Phyllis looks at those cans of ravioli with a bit more reluctance from here out.